-In this article, we will briefly describe why it is not beneficial to transform energy and why it is very difficult to store large amounts of energy.
+In this article, we will briefly describe why transforming energy is not beneficial and why storing large amounts of energy is very difficult.

 Energy exists in many forms.
 Common energy forms include mechanical, thermal, or chemical energy.
 One of the most wonderful properties of the universe is that energy can be transformed from one type to another and transferred from one object to another.
 Humans have created various energy conversion devices for these purposes.
 These devices are, for example:

 - Heat engines, such as the internal combustion engine used in cars, or the steam engine (Heat → Mechanical energy)

 - Electric generator (Kinetic energy or Mechanical work → Electrical energy)

 - Electric motor (Electrical energy → Mechanical work)

 - Battery (electricity) (Chemical energy → Electrical energy)